Divorce and Moving Out - What is Abandonment?

 Generally speaking, Maryland divorce law requires judges to order an equitable distribution of marital property.
 Equitable distribution can result in each party receiving a percentage of the overall value of marital assets based on a number of factors, including monetary and non-monetary contributions towards the acquisition of assets.
 However, the Court may also consider the reason for the break-up of the marriage and how one spouse’s conduct caused the divorce, as well as the effects of that conduct (including abandonment) on family assets during the parties’ separation.
 Your conduct in moving out could shift the percentage of property you receive in divorce, especially if one spouse had to dip into savings or sell assets to make ends meet or pay for an attorney to get the divorce started.

-Unlike some other states, in Maryland - moving out does not directly affect whether you will be able to keep ownership of the property when the divorce is over or whether or not you will receive a monetary award for your interest in property.
-Instead, the Maryland court will decide how all family property is divided, including e.
-If you moved out without justification (actual desertion), or if your spouse is awarded the home in the judgment of absolute divorce, then the home may still be marital property (if acquired during the marriage) and you would still be entitled to an equitable share of the value.
-If you have children and left them behind when you moved out, the judge may order that your spouse and the children remain in the home for up to 3 years after the divorce is finalized - use and possession.
+Unlike some other states, in Maryland, moving out does not directly affect whether you will be able to keep ownership of the property when the divorce is over or whether or not you will receive a monetary award for your interest in property.
+Instead, the Maryland court will decide how all family property is divided.
+If you moved out without justification (actual desertion), or if your spouse is awarded the home in the judgment of absolute divorce, then the home may still be marital property (if acquired during the marriage), and you would still be entitled to an equitable share of the value.
+If you have children and left them behind when you moved out, the judge may order that your spouse, and the children remain in the home for up to 3 years after the divorce is finalized.
 Use and possession is not guaranteed, but dependent upon the court’s evaluation of what would be in the children’s best interests.

 Who moved out of the home can also come into play when the court is deciding issues of child custody and parenting time.
 In deciding how children will divide their time and who will be responsible for decisions regarding their care, a judge will look at several “best interest” factors.
-Moving out, whether it is deemed abandonment or not, may affect several of those factors:
+Moving out, regardless of whether it is deemed abandonment, may affect several of those factors: